-Snorkel in one of the seven wonders of the world, climb mountains, swim with sharks and marvel at Uluru – all on your great Australian bucket list.
+Snorkel in one of the seven wonders of the world, climb mountains, swim with sharks and marvel at Uluru – all on your Australian Bucket List for International Students

 Whether you’re planning on staying in Australia long-term or just for the duration of your student visa, there are some experiences Down Under that are truly once-in-a-lifetime opportunities.
 From the bottom of Tasmania right to the tip of the Northern Territory, we’ve picked our must-do student Australian bucket list.